Updated April 15, 2021

 Have you been diving in Sharm el Sheikh before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

 Best Diving Sharm el Sheikh

-Background – Situated on the coastal strip at the tip of the Sinai Peninsula at the mouth of the Gulf of Aqaba overlooking the Straits of Tiran is Sharm el Sheikh.
-A simple fishing port when the Israelis occupied the area in 1967 it began development as a tourist destination at that time.
-After the return of control of the Sinai to Egypt in 1982 the government encouraged further development and today with a population of 73,000 it is one of the top tourist locations in the Arab world that sponsors a variety of international conferences and diplomatic meetings.
+Situated on the coastal strip at the tip of the Sinai Peninsula at the Gulf of Aqaba’s mouth overlooking the Straits of Tiran is Sharm el Sheikh.
+A simple fishing port when the Israelis started occupation in 1967, it began developing as a tourist destination at that time.
+After the return of control of the Sinai to Egypt in 1982, the government encouraged further development, and today with a population of 73,000 it is one of the top tourist destinations in the Arab world that sponsors a variety of international conferences and diplomatic meetings.

-Seasons and Conditions – Diving is a great year-round activity in Sharm el Sheikh.
+Diving is a great year-round activity in Sharm el Sheikh.
 There are two high seasons for tourism, one in March-May and the other in September-November when it can be quite busy onshore and at the dive sites.
-Offseason it is a little less hectic.
+Off-season is a little less hectic.